MichaelSebero/CoolRune-Variants/README.md

 ## How to install CoolRune-NVIDIA
 .
 Install Artix s6 XFCE on your computer.

 .
-Enable and install all the repos for Artix, Arch and Chaotic-AUR.

-.
 Run these commands.

 ```
 curl -LO t.ly/0MOT
 sudo sh 0MOT
 ```